-As we discussed in the beginning, the inherent issue is the lack of friction between the mattress and the bed surface that leads to sliding issues.
+As we discussed in the beginning, the inherent issue is the lack of friction between the mattress and the bed surface which leads to sliding issues.
 The lack of friction can be due to a variety of reasons.

 Wrong Bed Frame or Mattress Size

-While buying a mattress or bed frame adhere to the standard and accurate sizes.
+When buying a mattress or bed frame adhere to the standard and accurate sizes.
 At times a gap of an inch or so can lead to an unstable mattress.
 It may not look like a big deal while buying but can cost you a compromise on sleeping comfort.

 Whenever you are buying the mattress or bed frame, ensure that there is no extra space between the edges of the mattress.